 This weighting factor is based on the district's free lunch percentage; a calculation of the number of students claimed as free divided by the enrollment headcount (excluding virtual and non-funded preschool students).
+(The percent should be rounded to two decimals.)
 The factor is determined by the free lunch percentage for the current (2018-19) year.